The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Characteristic Analysis of DFT, DWT, and Harmonized Norm

-where $W$ is constructed from a chosen mother wavelet (\eg Haar, Daubechies), and satisfies $W^{\top} W = I$.
+where $\mathbf{W}$ is constructed from a chosen mother wavelet (\eg Haar, Daubechies), and satisfies $\mathbf{W}^{\top} \mathbf{W} = I$.

-As an orthogonal operation, its inverse is its transpose ($W^{\top}$), which facilitates seamless backpropagation during training:
+As an orthogonal operation, its inverse is its transpose ($\mathbf{W}^{\top}$), which facilitates seamless backpropagation during training:

-The DWT serves as an ideal vehicle for our debiasing framework based on the following structural advantages: \begin{itemize} \item \textbf{Multi-scale Orthogonal Decomposition:} The DWT decomposes a correlated time series into a set of coefficients that are orthogonal across both scale and shift.
+The DWT serves as a practical vehicle for our debiasing framework based on the following structural advantages: \begin{itemize} \item \textbf{Multi-scale Orthogonal Decomposition:} The DWT decomposes a time series into coefficients indexed by scale and shift.
 Unlike the DFT, which uses global trigonometric functions, the DWT uses localized basis functions.
-This transformation effectively decorrelates the signal, reducing the SSNR of target sequence, thereby mitigating optimization bias.
+This can reduce local and multi-scale dependence in the supervised target, thereby lowering the effective SSNR faced by point-wise optimization.

 \item \textbf{Capture of Non-Stationary Dynamics:} Time series data often exhibit non-stationary behavior where statistical properties change over time.
 The DWT provides time-frequency localization, allowing the debiasing program to isolate bias not just in frequency bands, but also in specific temporal windows.
 This makes the framework more robust to structural breaks or transient patterns that a global DFT might smooth over.